benofsun2/React-Resume/README.md

 only 1 page is completed with multiple components . the nav links are not implemented

-the UI is a Grid areas UI on a create react app install from npm.
+the UI is done using Grid areas and React

 Node: https://nodejs.org/en/download/current/
 React: https://www.npmjs.com/package/create-react-app